eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 The IDE and Codewind are connected.

-## 2. Add a deployment registry.
+## 2. Add an image registry.

-Before projects can be deployed on Kubernetes, specify a Docker push registry.
+Before projects can be deployed on Kubernetes, specify an image push registry.
 This example uses Docker Hub:

 1\.
 Right-click your remote connection in the Codewind Explorer view, and select `Manage Image Registries`: